Guy-Ronen/SE02-ALDS/algorithms/sort/insertion_sort/README.md

 # Table of content:
 - Introduction
- - Implementation
+- How the algorithm works
 - Analysis
 ### Introduction

 Insertion sort is one of the intutive sorting algorithm and is based on one assumption that a single element is always sorted.